 Several educational loan options are available to eligible students at ITEA.
 To begin the application process for federal financial aid, a student must complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov and use ITEA’s school code (G41212).
 Our Financial Director is happy to speak with prospective students about financing for our Master of Acupuncture in Classical Five-Element Acupuncture program.
 Please contact Kathy Knaus at firstname.lastname@example.org.

 Federal Direct Stafford Loans

 The unsubsidized Federal Stafford Loan is available to eligible students enrolled at ITEA.
-Loans of up to $20,500 are available from the federal government to cover costs of training.
-The student is in school, for the first six months after leaving school and during authorized deferments.
+Loans of up to $20,500 per year are available from the federal government to cover costs of training.
 If students cannot demonstrate need, they may be granted an unsubsidized loan.
 For this type of loan, the student is responsible for interest from the time the loan is disbursed until the time it is paid in full.
-The interest rate for Unsubsidized Loans is 6.8%.
+The interest rate for Unsubsidized Loans is 6%.
 The student may choose to pay the interest, or choose to add the amount of Interest to the principal amount of the loan.
 Repayment of a Stafford Loan begins after the student graduates, with a six month ‘grace period’.
 During the grace period the principal does not have to be repaid.
 Interest is charged during the grace period.
 If a student leaves the program before graduating, repayment of the loan begins immediately.